VedantPanchal23/Gesture-Controlled-Car-IoT/README.md

 **Power:**
 - 2 × 18650 Batteries (~7.4V) connected to VCC_2 (motor power supply)
 - Separate 3.7V supply to Arduino Uno via VCC_1

+## Contributions are welcome!
+Please fork the repository and submit a pull request.